drewm27/speakerrankings/large-size-pages/Xdobo+X8+Max.md

 share-description: "The Xdobo X8 Max ranks #55 out of 75 total Large Size Portable Bluetooth Speakers.
 Find all the specifications and reviews in one place"
 ---

-The Xdobo X8 Max ranks #55 out of 75 total [Large Size Portable Bluetooth Speakers](/large-size/).
+The Xdobo X8 Max ranks #55 out of 75 total [Large Size Portable Bluetooth Speakers](/large-size/) for sound quality.
 See [Top Recommended Speakers By Preference](/#top-recommended-speakers-by-preference) for all the top speaker suggestions.

 ### #55 Xdobo X8 Max: $73
 - Negatives: Overly boosted bass, thin treble, highs are boosted and harsh.
 Distorted sound.